phoebetwong/phoebetwong.github.io/resume.md

 - Developed fundraising and public relations strategies, and maintained IRS/legal compliance.
 <br>

-### Joint Economic Committee, United States Congress, Washington DC, May 2015 - Apr 2017
+### Joint Economic Committee of the United States Congress, Washington DC, May 2015 - Apr 2017
 *Senior Economist, Democratic Staff, Jun 2016 - Apr 2017*<br>
 *Economist, Democratic Staff, May 2015 - Jun 2016*
 -	Advised Members of Congress and congressional staff on macroeconomic, fiscal, and monetary policy issues for congressional hearings and delegations.